elegantgremlin/message-api/README.md

 ## Tests

-### Unit Tests

-All unit tests can be run using Go's builtin testing using the following command:
+All tests can be run using Go's builtin testing using the following command:

 ```
 cd messageApi/